wp-plugins/accesspress-social-login-lite/readme.txt

 4. Backend Other settings Section.

 == Changelog ==
+= 1.0.1 =
+* Change of the theme 4 for the social login icons with text.
+* Additon of the necessary css for the theme 4.

 = 1.0.0 =
 * Plugin submitted to http://wordpress.org for review and approval